eth-educators/eth-docker-docs/website/docs/Support/Windows.md

   - Reboot, then from Powershell run `w32tm /query /status /verbose` to verify that w32time service did start.
 If it didn't, check triggers again.
 If all else fails, set it to Automatic Delayed startup
 - [Enable systemd](https://devblogs.microsoft.com/commandline/systemd-support-is-now-available-in-wsl/#set-the-systemd-flag-set-in-your-wsl-distro-settings)
 for WSL and install chrony with `sudo apt install -y chrony`.
-- If you see [clock skew](https://github.com/microsoft/WSL/issues/10006) in WSL, set a scheduled task to keep WSL in sync with your Windows clock.
+- If despite chrony, you still see [clock skew](https://github.com/microsoft/WSL/issues/10006) in WSL, set a scheduled task to keep WSL in sync with your Windows clock.
 From non-admin Powershell, run `schtasks /Create /TN WSLTimeSync /TR "wsl -u root hwclock -s" /SC ONEVENT /EC System /MO "*[System[Provider[@Name='Microsoft-Windows-Kernel-Power'] and (EventID=107 or EventID=507) or Provider[@Name='Microsoft-Windows-Kernel-General'] and (EventID=1)]]" /F`.
 - Create a scheduled task in Task Scheduler to keep WSL updated.